HPAC/matchpy/docs/glossary.rst

 .. glossary::

-    frozen
-        An :class:`.Expression` can be frozen and turned into an equivalent :class:`.FrozenExpression` via the :func:`.freeze` function.
-A frozen expression is :term:`immutable` and :term:`hashable`.
-A frozen expression can be turned back into a mutable expression using :func:`.unfreeze`.

     syntactic
         An :class:`.Expression` is syntactic iff it contains neither associative nor commutative operations and also does not contain sequence :class:`wildcards <.Wildcard>` (i.e. :class:`wildcards <.Wildcard>` with